iAgro User Manual

 In this section it is possible to export in tabular format the results of the acquisitions made in all the surveys associated with the selected field.
 You can choose which reliefs to export, based on the given date.
 The exported excel sheet will have one page for each survey, and each page will contain a number of rows corresponding to the results of the acquisitions performed in that specific survey.

-Survey Panel
+Panel Relief

 The individual Survey panel has 3 sections: Acquisitions, Maps, Survey Data.